 Delicious French food to try in Paris

-Although originating from Austria croissants are one of the first foods most people name when asked what constitutes a traditional French breakfast.
+An interesting fact about French food is that while croissants are one of the first foods people associate with France they actually originate from Austria!
 Buy a croissant, order a coffee or hot chocolate and enjoy.

 Where can you find the best croissants in Paris?